 We would simply be obeying Jesus’ “Take up your cross and follow Me” in Mark 8:34-38, and accepting the mandates of II Corinthians 6:14-7:1; Matthew 6:19-34; I John 2:15-17 and countless texts.

 Christians who take the Great Commission seriously, and who literally shape their lives around Jesus’ prayer in John 17:14-19, are radicals in today’s church.
 However, they are the norm in Jesus’ definition of what it means to live a life that demonstrates that He is truly “Lord”.

 We have nothing to lose and everything to gain by taking a serious look at the world we live in!
 By turning our backs to the things that are important to the world and pouring ourselves out for the things that are important to God.
 And by shaping our lives around the return of our Lord.

 Jesus is coming again!
 May our holy conduct and godliness in every aspect of our lives hasten His return!
 Maranatha!

-Born in 1940, Ken Stoltzfus has worked as a pilot, ordained Christian minister, businessman, missionary to Africa and writer.
-This is #2 in the series "Prophetic, 9-11," and is one of many short articles that can be found at www.John2031.com.
+This is #2 in the series "Prophetic, 9-11," and is one of many short pieces that can be found at www.John2031.com.